Selecting Your Forex Forecasting Software

 The analysis of various financial markets without technical indicators is almost impossible, and the Forex market is no exception.
-Technical traders rely on indicators in order to forecast upcoming moves in the charts.
-This is where MT4 excels, as it offers a wide scope of tools for technical analysis.
+Technical traders rely on indicators in order to forecast upcoming moves within the charts.
+This is where MetaTrader 4 (MT4) excels, as it offers a wide range of tools for technical analysis.
 These indicators fall under the four following categories:

 - Trend indicators

-The Stochastic oscillator compares where the price of security most closed relative to its price range over an available period of time.
+The Stochastic oscillator compares where the price of security closed most relative to its price range over an available period of time.
 This technical indicator is presented in two lines.
-The main one is called %K, while the second one - %D and it is a moving average of %K. The main line is often displayed as a solid line, whilst the second line looks like a dotted one.
+The main one is called: %K, while the second one is: %D, and is a moving average of %K. The main line is often displayed as a solid line, whilst the second line looks like a dotted one.

-The RSI (Relative Strength Index) - is another representative of Forex forecasting software.
-It is also often called a momentum oscillator or technical momentum indicator.
+The RSI (Relative Strength Index) is another representative of Forex forecasting software.
+It is also often called a momentum oscillator or a technical momentum indicator.
 It performs a comparison of the magnitude of recent gains to recent losses accordingly, in an attempt to define overbought and oversold conditions of a certain asset.
-RSI is calculated by the next formula: RSI = 100-100/(1+RS).
+RSI is calculated through this formula: RSI = 100-100/(1+RS).
 RS is an average of x days' up or down closes.

 And the last one - ROC.
-Price Rate of Change measures the change in percentage between the most recent and accordingly the price X periods in the past.
-The following formula exists: (Closing price today - Closing price X periods Ago) / Closing price x periods ago.
-As ROC measures the extent of change or the strength of momentum change, it is classified to be a price momentum indicator.
+The Price Rate of Change measures the change in percentage between the most recent price X periods in the past.
+The following formula exists in order to calculate it: (Closing price today - Closing price X periods Ago) / Closing price x periods ago.
+As the ROC measures the extent of change or the strength of momentum change, it is classified as a price momentum indicator.

 The next type of indicators we will look at are trend indicators.
 These are technical indicators which point towards the future direction of the traded asset price.
-When a Forex trader knows the current direction, he is able to make observations about the future price actions of the currency pair being traded.
+When a Forex trader knows the current direction, they are able to make observations about the future price actions of the currency pair being traded.
 Put simply, your task is to find out the prevailing trend so you can trade it.
-Following is a list of the most popular trend indicators, which you may use as part of your software for Forex forecasting:
+Here is a list of the most popular trend indicators which you can use as part of your software for Forex forecasting:

 - Moving Average

 Starting with the Moving Average, this is the most widely used technical analysis indicator.
 It assists in smoothing out price actions by gradually filtering out the 'noise' from random price fluctuations.
-The two commonly used Moving Averages are the SMA, which is the simple average of a security over a determined number of period of time, and the EMA, which gives more weight and preference to more recent prices.
+The two most commonly used moving averages are the SMA, which is the simple average of a security over a determined period of time, and the EMA, which gives more weight and preference to more recent prices.

 We have looked at how to select software for Forex forecasting and the most popular indicators that are directly connected with it.
-We also talked over the main steps a trader should take to ensure they choose the right software - what to pay attention to and what the crucial features are.
-We hope that this article has been helpful and we wish you good luck in your future trades.
+We have also discussed the main steps a trader should take to ensure that they choose the right software - what to pay attention to, and what the crucial features are.
+We hope that this article has been helpful, and we wish you good luck in your future trades.